How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 - Don’t apply herbicides too soon before or after overseeding.
 Check herbicide labels for how long to wait which is typically 6–8 weeks.
 Make sure the herbicide is formulated for your varieties of grass.

-Patching Bare Patches: A Mini Re-seeding
+Patching Bare Spots: A Mini Re-seeding

 Here are the steps for patching bare spots in the lawn.
 The steps for re-seeding the entire lawn are nearly the same.